rasmuserik/js1k-compress/README.md

 **Full of bugs, may or may not work :)**

 - Version 1 is [grammar based compression](https://en.wikipedia.org/wiki/Grammar-based_code), (awesome theory), with a greedy binary grammar.
-The compression is quite bad, as I originally designed for byte, and not utf-8 encoding.
+The compression is quite bad, as I originally designed it for byte encoding, and not utf-8 encoding.
 Redesigning for utf-8 encoding thus made the grammar very small.
 It compresses itself from 1226 bytes to 968 bytes.
 - Version 2 is semi-[lz77](https://en.wikipedia.org/wiki/LZ77_and_LZ78).
 This is more suitable for self-extracting utf-8 encoded JavaScript.
 It only works for small programs up to ~2K, without unicode characters, and has other bugs.
 It compresses itself from 2040 bytes to 678 characters = 986 bytes.

 Usage example: